EdricYeo117/DataStructure-AlgorithmsPracticeRepo/README.md

 ## Contents
 The repository is organized by the type of data structure or algorithm by .cpp files.
 Each .cpp file contains respective C++ implementations
-LeetCode folder contain practice questions sorted by data structure type
+LeetCode folder contain practice questions sorted by data structure type, there are Udemy course versions of the solution and standard solutions (differing between return types for functions)
+Geeks4Geeks folder contains interview questions sorted by data structure type

 ### Data Structures
 - **Linked Lists** ✔